dealcracker/DefliInfluxDB/README.md

 These shell scripts help to install the Defli ground station.
 One script installs the base Defli ground station on a new device.
 Another script installs the new Defli Influx Connector on new or existing ground stations.
 These scripts are compatible with the 64-bit version of Ubuntu 20.04, 22.04, and 23.04 as well as Rasberry Pi OS.

 ## Influx Connector Installation Script
-Use this script to install the new MongoDB connector on your new or existing Defli Ground station.
+Use this script to install the new Infux connector on your new or existing Defli Ground station.

 ### Usage
 ```